yleeyilin/tp/docs/DeveloperGuide.md

 **MSS**:

 1. User requests to unpin a contact.
-2. PoochPlanner displays a list of contact with the remaining pinned contact at the top.
+2. PoochPlanner displays the contacts list with the rest of the pinned contacts at the top.

     Use case ends.